Skip to content

 The following data is based on calls to the Poison Control Center from 2017.
 View the full 2017 report.

 The Poison Control Center receives thousands of calls each year from residents in Eastern Pennsylvania, the greater Philadelphia area and Delaware.

-In 2016, the Poison Control Center received nearly 92,000 calls about poison concerns from the public.
+In 2017, the Poison Control Center received more than 125,000 calls about poison concerns from the public.
 The charts below detail the breakdown of these calls.